Skip to main content

 Here's a Screenplay with the most common block types labeled.

-In both formats, we also offer an block type called General that can be used for anything you need—notes, questions, requests for assistance.
+In both formats, we offer a block type called General that can be used for anything you need—notes, questions, requests for assistance.
 If you are writing meeting notes or research, using the General block is the way to go.

 Workspaces on our paid plans can customize the default formatting of each block type.